scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** instant
-- **Damage Type:** Poison
+- **Damage Type:** poison

 You conjure an orb of vitriolic acid, launching it at a target point in range you can see.
 On impact the orb explodes in a splash of acid, hitting all creatures in a 5 tile diamond.
-Creatures must make a Dexterity save against your spellcasting modifier, on fail they take 3 wound dice in damage.
-On a critical, the acid breaks any creature wearing armor causing it to give one less defense die.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 3 wound dice in poison damage.
+On a critical, the acid breaks the armor worn by the creatures causing it to give one less defense die.
 Armor that gives no bonus is destroyed.

 Regardless of outcome acid covers the floor for the next minute.
-Any creature that starts their turn, or takes a move or sprint action onto the acid take 1 wound in damage.
+Any creature that starts their turn, or moves into it for the first time this round takes 1 wound in poison damage.

-The area of the blast increases by 2 and the initial damage adds 1 wound die for every level above 4th.
+The area of the blast increases by 2 and the initial damage increases by 1 wound die for every level above 4th.

 ___
 #### Passwall
 *4th Level*
 - **Casting Time:** 1 minute
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 1 hour

 You attempt to mold a passage into a surface made of wood, stone, earth or other inorganic material creating a doorway up to 2x2 tiles in size.
-The passage can be at most 4 tiles deep, if there is no exit on the other side the spell automatically fails.
+The passage can be at most 4 tiles deep, if there is no area to exit on the other side the spell automatically fails.
 Make a spellcasting roll, adding a terrible die for every 2 tiles of distance the passage creates.
-On success the passage is created.
+On success a passage forms in the wall.

 Add an enhanced die and increase the maximum depth by 2 tiles for every level cast above 4th.
 At 7th level and above you may cast this on metal surfaces as well.